-If you’re putting the finishing touches on your van conversion, you may be wondering whether the price of a camper van awning is worth it.
+If you’re putting the finishing touches on your camper van conversion, you may be wondering whether the price of a van awning is worth it.
 Some of the best van awnings, like the Fiama 65 awning that I had on my first Sprinter Van, run up to $2,000!
-Personally, it seems like a hefty price to pay for shade, which is why I opted against one of these awnings as my newest van was being built out by Outside Van.
-I also didn’t want anything hanging off of the van that would affect my gas mileage or make it obvious that the van was, in fact, a camper.
+Personally, it seems like a hefty price to pay for shade, which is why I opted against one of these awnings on my current Sprinter van.
+I also didn’t want anything hanging off of the van that would affect my fuel economy or make it obvious that the van was, in fact, a camper.

 Then, we spent an entire summer traveling in my current Sprinter Van without an awning, and I started to wonder if I made a mistake, especially when we were at music festivals or car camping with friends for a few days.
-However, I didn’t use the awning in my first van enough to justify the price, so I relied on bulky pop-up shade structures that took up precious room in our van garage.
-Or I’d strategically park the van so the afternoon sun was on the driver’s side, a trick I’m sure many awning-less van lifers out there know.
+A van awning sure would be nice at times!

-Get the scoop on the MoonShade van awning in this review.
+Get the scoop on the MoonShade van awning and see how it works in this review.

 How to Set Up the MoonShade Van Awning

-The MoonShade comes in a small zippered bag that is about the same size as a folded camp chair.
+The MoonShade comes in a small zippered bag that is about the same size as a folded camp chair (about 28″ x 6″).
 I love how portable and small it is when packed away, weighing only 8 pounds.
-You know those accordion-style camp chairs?
-The packed Moonshade is about the same size (28″ x 6″), making it a no brainer to throw in your vehicle.
+It makes it a no-brainer to throw in your vehicle.

-The first step is to attach the two corners of the awning to the van using the magnets.
-We like to clip the magnets to the built-in carabiners first and then attach the magnets to the van.
+The first step is to attach the two corners of the awning to the van using the attachment method that works for you.
+MoonShade now makes a variety of attachments or “anchors” that anchor the awning to your van which we’ll cover in more detail below.
+In our case, we currently use the magnet anchors, so we clip the magnets to the built-in carabiners on the awning first and then attach the magnets to the van.

-If you still can’t reach, check the FAQs on the MoonShade website where they share tips for using the included paracord to attach the magnets to out of reach spots.
+If you still can’t reach, check the FAQs on the MoonShade website where they share tips for using the included paracord to clip the carabiners to hard to reach mounting points.

 Next, you slide the strong aluminum tension poles in, just like you would if you were setting up a tent.
 Each corner has a pocket that you insert the tent poles into and then you secure the poles using clips that run diagonally along the awning.